opawg/user-agents/README.md

-# **THIS IS GOING AWAY**
+# **THIS IS NO LONGER UPDATED**

+**This list is no longer updated**
-While this list is being kept updated, [you should now be using user-agents v2](https://github.com/opawg/user-agents-v2).
+[You should now be using user-agents v2](https://github.com/opawg/user-agents-v2).
 It's more performant, more regularly updated, and better for everyone.

 - - -